AnyhowStep/nearley-2.20.1-large-grammar-file-bug/README.md

 -----

 If you remove one repetition of the above snippet from `large-grammar.ne`, and run `compile-large` again, it will work okay.

+If you remove one repetition of the above snippet from `large-grammar-2.ne`, and run `compile-large-2` again, it will work okay.

 This still happens with nearley 2.20.1.